awsdocs/aws-security-hub-user-guide/doc_source/finding-send-to-custom-action.md

 You can create AWS Security Hub custom actions to automate Security Hub with Amazon CloudWatch Events\.
 For custom actions, the event type is **Security Hub Findings \- Custom Action**\.

-For more information and detailed steps on creating custom actions, see [Automating AWS Security Hub with CloudWatch Events](securityhub-cloudwatch-events.md)\.
+For more information and detailed steps on creating custom actions, see [Automated response and remediation](securityhub-cloudwatch-events.md)\.

 After you set up a custom action, you can send findings to it\.